AI @ PulteGroup

 2024 Q1

-Erica Woods and her team transformed the financial close process using AI-powered automation, which improved productivity and provided real-time tracking of close items, demonstrating AI's application in finance operations.
+Erica Woods and her team transformed the financial close process using AI-powered automation, achieving dramatic productivity improvements and real-time tracking of close items.

 2023 Q4: no updates